-- 3.22 Radioactive waste is any material that is either radioactive itself or is contaminated by radioactivity and for which no further use is envisaged.
-Radioactivity can pose health risks when organisms are exposed to elevated levels, and while potentially hazardous radioactive waste is not included in the definition of hazardous waste and is therefore accounted for separately.
-Most radioactive waste is produced from nuclear power stations and from the manufacture of fuel for these power stations.
-This is referred to as 'nuclear waste.'
-Radioactive waste also arises from nuclear research and development sites and Ministry of Defence sites.
-No such sites exist in East London. - 3.23 Radioactive waste also arises from medical, industrial and research establishments such as hospitals and universities.
+- 3.23 Radioactive waste also arises from medical, industrial and research establishments such as hospitals and universities.
 This is sometimes referred to as 'non-nuclear waste'.
 Being of a low level of radioactivity this may be referred to as low level radioactive waste (LLW), or even very low level radioactive waste (VLLW). - 3.24 LLW consists mainly of paper, plastics and scrap metal items that have been used in hospitals, research establishments and the nuclear industry.
 It is likely that very little LLW is produced in East London, and according to the Environment Agency public register, one organisation holds three permits covering two locations in Havering to keep and use radioactive materials in East London.
-Any resulting LLW will likely continue to be managed via existing arrangements.
+Any resulting LLW will likely be continue to be managed via existing arrangements.